Talend Sort Row Data

 Now, you can see the Customer table as the Table Name.
 Next, click the Guess Query button so that Talend will automatically write a Select Statement query for you.

-Next, drag and drop the Talend tSortRow from palette to job design.
+Next, drag and drop the Talend tSortRow from the palette to the job design.

 Please connect the DBInput main row to Talend tSortRow.
 Mostly, the input columns will sync with tSortRow.
 If that is not the case, then click on the Sync columns button.